 Hike to Moraine Lake

 The easiest way to reach Moraine Lake is by car.
-The lake is located approximately 14 kilometers (8.7 miles) from the town of Lake Louise, and can be accessed via the Moraine Lake Road.
-The road is closed to vehicles from mid-October to mid-June due to snow and ice, but is open to cyclists and pedestrians during that time.
+The lake is located approximately 14 kilometers (8.7 miles) from the town of Lake Louise and can be accessed via the Moraine Lake Road.
+The road is closed to vehicles from mid-October to mid-June due to snow & ice but the same is open to cyclists and pedestrians during that time.

-For more experienced hikers, there are also several longer trails that begin at Moraine Lake.
-The Larch Valley and Sentinel Pass trails offer stunning views of the surrounding peaks and valleys, and are a great way to experience the natural beauty of the area.
+For more experienced hikers, there are also several longer trails that begin at the Lake.
+The Larch Valley and Sentinel Pass trails offer stunning views of the surrounding peaks and valleys and are a great way to experience the natural beauty of the area.

-Moraine Lake is a truly stunning destination that offers visitors a chance to experience the beauty and majesty of the Canadian Rockies.
-Whether you are interested in hiking, picnicking, or simply admiring the view, Moraine Lake is a destination that you will never forget.
-So why not plan a visit to this stunning alpine oasis and experience its magic for yourself?
+Moraine Lake is a truly stunning destination that offers visitors a chance to experience the beauty and majesty of The Canadian Rockies.
+Whether you are interested in hiking, picnicking, or simply admiring the view, Lake is a destination that you will never forget.